-Melynda A. Disla is named the Chief Executive Officer for The Gateway Family YMCA on November 1, 2022.
+Melynda A. Disla is named the President and Chief Executive Officer for The Gateway Family YMCA on November 1, 2022.

 The Gateway Family YMCA was chosen by the YMCA of the USA to participate in a Business Innovation Implementation cohort for Fitness Facility Memberships.